Things to do around Anchorage - Alaska

 Anchorage is the largest city in Alaska with all the big city amenities.
 Surrounded by the most beautiful scenery, rugged wilderness, glaciers, lakes, miles of hiking trails, etc. all within few miles reach.
 Everything in Alaska is incredible.
-It is not possible to pick a favourite among all the beautiful things one can witness there.
+It is not possible to pick a favorite among all the beautiful things one can witness there.
 These are some of the places we have seen and highly recommend around Anchorage and hope this helps you plan your trip.

 Alaska Wildlife Conservation Center

-A safe way to see some of Alaska’s wildlife up close in a natural setting.
+Alaska Wildlife Conservation Center: A safe way to see some of Alaska’s wildlife up close in a natural setting.
 You can easily walk or drive around the loop and if lucky may be able to see cubs and calves as well.

-A walk on the half mile long boardwalk is a great way to see wildlife and a variety of migrating birds.
+Potter Marsh: A walk on the half mile long boardwalk is a great way to see wildlife and a variety of migrating birds.
 You can also stop by the pullouts on Seward highway.

-A beautiful lake 40 miles north of Anchorage good for picnic, kayaking, fishing and many other activities.
+Lake Eklutna: A beautiful lake 40 miles north of Anchorage good for picnic, kayaking, fishing and many other activities.
 If you are not prepared you will become a feast for the mosquitoes.

-An hour and half north of Anchorage this scenic drive offers amazing views and great photo opportunities.
+Hatcher Pass Scenic Drive: An hour and half north of Anchorage this scenic drive offers amazing views and great photo opportunities.
 Check out Independence Mine State Historic Park and Summit Lake all the way up.